orbitalconsortium/orbital-collection/memory-bank/progress.md

 - 🔄 Add deployment scripts for automation

 ## Current Status
-The project has been fully implemented with all four main components: collection alkane, orbital alkane, container alkane, and sale alkane.
+The project has been fully implemented with all four main components: collection alkane (orbitals-collection-contract), orbital alkane (orbitals-orbital-contract), container alkane (orbitals-container-generator), and sale alkane (orbitals-sale-contract).
 We've also created a new orbitals-support crate that provides traits and utilities for implementing orbital alkanes.
 The basic functionality is working, with a particular focus on the container alkane's efficiency and flexibility.
 We've reimplemented the container alkane as a TypeScript library that can generate minimal WASM containers directly in the browser.

 ### Implemented Features
-1. **Collection Alkane**
+1. **Collection Alkane (orbitals-collection-contract)**
    - Factory functionality to create orbital instances
    - Registry system to track instances
    - Data opcode with transform capabilities